-Hearing Protection: The first step to ensure adequate protection for employees is to ensure that engineered controls are used on equipment whenever possible and provide hearing protection.
+Hearing Protection: It is the employer's responsibility to ensure that you are provided proper hearing protection.
+The first step to ensure adequate protection for employees is to ensure that engineered controls are used on equipment whenever possible and provide hearing protection.